ROAD TO HELL

 Kramer simmers in her role.
 She was my favorite villain — the mean, funny, fashion-victim god Glory — in Buffy the Vampire Slayer, and she makes a good baddie here.
 Peldon cooks, too.
 Her best moments come when she realizes her use-by date has expired, and she utters barely a word.
 It’s all on her face.

 Speaking of meaningful looks, one part I was compelled to watch and rewatch is the scene where Cody meets Caitlin and Ash.
 Look carefully.
 You’ll see the face of a softer, younger Cody, the one who wants to believe in love, in a pitched battle with harder, older, no-bullshit Cody who’d rather just kill.
 Paré’s face actually changes, then changes back.
-It’s more than acting (bygones, Michael).
-And it’s not makeup.
-Or digital manipulation.
-Or even lighting.
+It’s more than acting (bygones, Michael) and it’s not a digital manipulation.

 The technical explanation?
 “A camera malfunction damaged all the shots,” says Curnan.
 “We had to wait for technology to advance to fix them.
 We couldn’t afford to rotoscope each frame.”
 Five years after they started, they were reshooting and repairing scenes.
 This sequence was among them.
 What you see is an epic Jekyll/Hyde duel between a 40-something Paré and a 50-something Paré, duking it out for realsies.